MyDigiTwinNL/MyDigiTwin-federeated-learning-node-setup-guidelines/README.md

 sudo chmod 700 /opt/v6-nodes
 ```

-### 3. Set user password
+### Set user password

 Set a strong password for the v6 user:

 ```
 sudo passwd v6
 ```

-### 4. Verify user
+### Verify that the user was properly configured

-This command should output information about the user v6, including the home directory, which should now be /opt/v6.
+This command should output information about the user v6, including the home directory, which should now be /opt/v6-nodes.

 ```
 id v6
 ```

-### 5. Add User to Docker Group
+### Add the new user to the Docker Group

+This is needed as the service will lauch the docker daemon as the 'v6' user.
 To add the user v6 to the Docker group, use the following command:

 ```
 sudo usermod -aG docker v6
 ```

-(logout and login again as v6 before continuing)
+Logout and login again as v6 before continuing, so that the user's group rights are reloaded.
-This command adds the user v6 to the Docker group, granting them access to Docker-related commands and resources.

-### 6. Check that the v6 user can execute docker commands
+### Check that the v6 user can execute docker commands

 Hello-world from the v6 user